14 Most Ridiculous Eastenders Storylines

 Den Watts, arguably the most iconic Eastenders characters of the 1980s, was the first landlord of the Queen Vic pub.
 In 1989 after displeasing some gangsters, he was shot at a canal by a gun pointed from some daffodils.
 A body was later dredged from the canal and identified as Den by his daughter.

 However in 2003 Den Watts came back from the dead.
 Believable?
-Well, this is not the highest on the list because in his final scene in 1989 we didn't actually see Den die, and I supposed his body could been misidentified.
+Well, this is not the highest on the list because in his final scene in 1989 we didn't actually see Den die, so I suppose his body could been misidentified.

 Den's return wasn't long lived.
-In 2005 his wife Chrissie murders Den, sick of his cheating.
+In 2005 Den was murdered by his new wife Chrissie.
 This time we saw the body, and after a period buried in the basement of the Vic, Den was properly buried next to his first wife Angie.
 So Den is probably dead for good this time!

 Den's First "Death"